ZiIlaGit104/spotty-sub/README.md

 **Subscribe to Spotify playlists.
 Download tracks.
 Keep metadata clean.**

-`spotty-sub` scrapes Spotify playlist metadata and enriches it using MusicBrainz and Deezer, then downloads audio from YouTube and embeds full metadata and artwork into properly structured audio files.
+`spotty-sub` scrapes Spotify playlist metadata then downloads audio from YouTube and embeds full metadata and artwork into properly structured audio files.

 ---